Harold Hamm: Political involvement

 Shortly after being named energy advisor to Republican Mitt Romney's presidential campaign in March 2012, Hamm donated $985,000 to the pro-Romney super PAC Restore Our Future.
 Hamm has been described as part of the conservative donor network of the Koch brothers, Charles and David Koch.

-In January 2016, Hamm claimed that Saudi Arabia was unsuccessfully attempting to "flood the crude market at a time of oversupply".
+In January 2016, Hamm claimed that Saudi Arabia was unsuccessfully attempting to "flood the crude market at a time of oversupply."
+OPEC, joined now by Russia, forming OPEC+, ceded the contest, making its first production cut since the 2008 financial crisis, in a bow to the demonstrated price resilience of U.S. shale producers.

 At the 2016 Republican National Convention, Hamm criticized the Obama administration's energy policies, claiming that President Barack Obama was "burdening oil companies with greater regulations" so that gasoline prices would spike.
 Hamm also denounced the Iran nuclear deal struck by the Department of State in 2015, asserting that Iran would be more able to export petroleum and develop an atomic bomb.

 In the 2016 United States presidential election, Republican candidate Donald Trump considered appointing Hamm as energy secretary.

+Hamm contributed $320,000 to Donald Trump's 2020 presidential campaign.
+Hamm criticized Trump for his role in the January 6 United States Capitol attack, saying America needs a "clean slate."
+However, when Trump became the presumptive Republican nominee for the 2024 presidential election, Hamm fundraised for Trump.

+Hamm was a critic of the Joe Biden administration's energy and environmental policies.

+In April 2024, Hamm organized an event at Trump's Mar-a-Lago resort where oil industry leaders and lobbyists were invited to donate one billion dollars to Trump's 2024 presidential campaign with the expectation that environmental protections would be curtailed should Trump be re-elected.
+Journalist Emily Atkin observed that Hamm organized most of the fossil fuel industry fundraisers for the Trump campaign.
+She also noted his ties with Doug Burgum from the Department of the Interior and with Chris Wright from the Department of Energy.
+According to DeSmog, Hamm himself gave more than $1.6 million to the Trump campaign, and Continental Resources gave more than $2 million.

+Hamm was given a seat at Trump's second inauguration not far from the dais, next to billionaires Rebekah Mercer, Steve Wynn, Robert Kraft, Richard LeFrak, Phil Ruffin, Robert Mercer, and Carl Icahn.

+In October 2025, Hamm was named by the White House as a donor to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.